 Based upon ratings in the previous sections, identify the employee's major strengths in this job, and areas for improvement.
-In addition, include any additional accomplishments.
+Include any additional accomplishments.
 Comments will help focus year end performance review discussion and help prioritize relevant objectives and development priorities for the coming year.

-At the end of the review period, assign a rating to each of the objectives, rate essential requirements and core competencies and provide overall employee performance comments.
+At the end of the review period, assign a rating to each of the objectives, rate core competencies and essential requirements and provide overall employee performance comments.
 The objectives ratings and other documentation on the form will substantiate the overall rating.